cbs-news-data/homicide-clearance-fbi-data/README.md

 *NOTE: This was created using Linux and uses Linux tools, so it will not work from windows unless you run it using [wsl](https://docs.microsoft.com/en-us/windows/wsl/about).*

+1. Clone this repository.
-1. Run the steps to download the raw data as described above.
+2. Run the steps to download the raw data as described above.
-2. Run `make`
+3. Run `make`